apache/doris/docs/en/getting-started/data-partition.md

 1. The Key column must precede all Value columns.
 2. Try to choose the type of integer.
 Because integer type calculations and lookups are much more efficient than strings.
-3. For the selection principle of integer types of different lengths, follow ** enough to **.
+3. For the selection principle of integer types of different lengths, follow **enough to**.
-4. For lengths of type VARCHAR and STRING, follow ** is sufficient.
+4. For lengths of type VARCHAR and STRING, follow **is sufficient**.
 5. The total byte length of all columns (including Key and Value) cannot exceed 100KB.

 ### Partitioning and binning